notiflix/Notiflix/README.md

   cancelButtonColor: '#f8f8f8',
   cancelButtonBackground: '#a9a9a9',

-  plainText: true, // New Option: @1.3.0 and next versions
+  plainText: true, // New Option: v1.3.0 and the next versions

 });
 ```